-The east living precinct comprises a small residential precinct east of town, which exhibits less constraints and planning requirements than other areas within town, and potential for reaching its potential densities through infill.
+The east living precinct comprises a small residential precinct east of town, which exhibits less constraints and, and an opportunity for reaching its potential densities through infill.
 The East Living precinct is the eastern extent of the townsite settlement area which reflects the exiting gazetted townsite boundary.